nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `sort MODE [DIRECTION]`

-* `MODE` must be either 'name' or 'price', which dictates which mode it will sort by.
+* `MODE` dictates which mode it will sort by, with format:
+  * `name`: sorts by name
+  * `price`: sorts by price
-* `DIRECTION` is either 'ascending' or 'descending', which dictates which direction it will sort by.
+* `DIRECTION` dictates which direction it will sort by, with format:
+  * `ascending`: sort in ascending order
+  * `descending`: sort in descending order
-* If `DIRECTION` is not specified, it will be treated as a toggle, and ascending direction will be sorted as descending order and vice versa.
+* If `DIRECTION` is not specified, it will be treated as a toggle, and ascending direction will be sorted as descending order and vice versa

 Examples:
 * `sort name ascending` sorts the menu by name in ascending direction.